Locally stationary spatio-temporal interpolation of Argo profiling float data: Results

 \subsection{Uncertainty quantification}

 We next investigate the uncertainty quantification performance of the different models.
-Figure~\ref{fig:postDataVsPreData} shows $\var(y_i^*|\bm{y}_i,\bm{\hat{\theta}},\hat{\sigma}^2)/(\hat{\phi} + \hat{\sigma}^2)$, i.e., the ratio of the post-data and pre-data variances, for the locally stationary 3-month spatio-temporal model with a Gaussian nugget (model~5) at 10~db, 300~db and 1500~db in February 2012.
-Also shown is the same ratio for the reference model (model~1) at 10~db.
-Since the uncertainties of Gaussian process models depend only on the covariance parameters and the observation locations, the uncertainty of the reference model at 300~db and 1500~db (not shown) looks essentially the same the uncertainty at 10~db as the Roemmich--Gilson covariance model is the same at all depths (there are minor differences due to some profiles not extending all the way from 10~db to 1500~db).
-By contrast, the locally stationary uncertainties are vastly different at different depths.
-This happens because the estimated covariance parameters vary significantly as a function of depth (see Section \ref{sec:results}\ref{sec:localDependence}).
+Figure~\ref{fig:postDataVsPreData} displays the post-data-to-pre-data variance ratio $\var(y_i^*|\bm{y}_i,\bm{\hat{\theta}},\hat{\sigma}^2) \big/ \var(y_i^*|\bm{\hat{\theta}},\hat{\sigma}^2) = \big(\hat{\phi} + \hat{\sigma}^2 - \tp{(\bm{k}_i^*(\bm{\hat{\theta}}))}(\bm{K}_i(\bm{\hat{\theta}})+\hat{\sigma}^2\bm{I})^{-1} \bm{k}_i^*(\bm{\hat{\theta}})\big)\big/\big(\hat{\phi} + \hat{\sigma}^2\big)$, i.e., the ratio of the predictive variances with and without Argo data, for the locally stationary 3-month spatio-temporal model with a Gaussian nugget (Model~5) at 10, 300 and 1500~dbar in February 2012.
+When this ratio is close to 0, Argo data provide firm inferences about the temperature anomaly, while a value close to 1 means that observing Argo data did not considerably reduce our uncertainty about the temperature anomaly at that particular location and time.
+Also shown is the same ratio for the reference model (Model~1) at 10~dbar.
+Since the uncertainties of Gaussian process models depend only on the covariance parameters and the observation locations and since the Roemmich--Gilson covariance is the same at all pressure levels, the uncertainty of the reference model at 300~dbar and 1500~dbar (not shown) looks essentially the same as the uncertainty at 10~dbar (there are minor differences due to some profiles not extending all the way from 10~dbar to 1500~dbar).
+By contrast, the locally stationary uncertainties are vastly different at different pressures.
+This happens because the estimated covariance parameters vary significantly as a function of pressure (see Section \ref{sec:results}\ref{sec:localDependence}).
 Based on the anomalies shown in Figure~\ref{fig:anomalies}, it makes intuitive sense that the uncertainties near the surface should be quite different from the uncertainties at greater depths.
-Note also that in the Roemmich--Gilson model with its fixed noise-to-signal variance ratio $\sigma^2 / \phi = 0.15$, the post-data-to-pre-data variance ratio shown in Figure~\ref{fig:postDataVsPreDataRG} does not depend on how the GP variance $\phi$ is chosen.
+Note also that in the Roemmich--Gilson model with its fixed noise-to-signal variance ratio $\sigma^2 / \phi = 0.15$, the post-data-to-pre-data variance ratio in Figure~\ref{fig:postDataVsPreDataRG} does not depend on how the GP variance $\phi$ is chosen.
 By contrast, the rest of the results in this section require an estimate of $\phi$ (see Section~\ref{sec:results}\ref{sec:setupAndData}).